tlswg/tls13-spec/draft-ietf-tls-tls13.md

        SIGN           The signature algorithm
        WITH           The string "WITH"
-       CIPHER         The symmetric cipher used for record protection HASH           The hash algorithm used for the PRF VALUE          The two byte ID assigned for this cipher suite
+       CIPHER         The symmetric cipher used for record protection HASH           The hash algorithm used with HKDF VALUE          The two byte ID assigned for this cipher suite

 The "CIPHER" component commonly has sub-components used to designate